jeremy-code/libxslt-wasm/README.md

 - Applying XSLT to XML documents and NOT for general-purpose XML parsing or querying (e.g. XPath, DOM, etc.)
 - Applying XSLT 1.0 and not XSLT 2.0/3.0
-- Replicating the behavior of browsers (specifically WebKit and Blink which use `libxslt`) in Node.js
+- Replicating the behavior of browsers (specifically WebKit and Blink which use `libxslt`)
 - Parsing an XSLT stylesheet that includes a number of external files (via `xsl:include`, `xsl:import`) that would be infeasible to download beforehand with relative URLs
 - Capable of enabling [EXSLT](https://exslt.github.io/) modules and their functions